DamianMacG/NC-News-Backend/README.md

 Inside your .env.development add "PGDATABASE=nc_news" (without quotations) These must be added to your .gitignore file.

+# Requirements

-The minimum versions required for running the Project Name project are:
+The minimum versions required for running this project are:

 Node.js: v12 or higher

 PostgreSQL: v10 or higher

+# Run the application

 To run the application locally: